 investigate the cause of the non-compliance; and

-within 20 Business Days after becoming aware of the relevant failure (PR Cure Period), provide a draft cure plan to the Commonwealth which demonstrates how the Operator will ensure that the relevant Performance Requirements (Minimum) will be achieved in the following Operations Year (Draft PR Cure Plan).
+within 20 Business Days after becoming aware of the relevant failure (PR Cure Period), provide a draft cure plan to the Commonwealth which demonstrates how the Operator will ensure that the relevant Performance Requirements (Minimum) will be achieved as soon as reasonably practicable (taking into account a reasonable period for contingency) in the following Operations Year (Draft PR Cure Plan).

 The Commonwealth must act reasonably in determining whether to approve or reject the Draft PR Cure Plan and must either approve or reject a Draft PR Cure Plan within 30 Business Days after that Draft PR Cure Plan (which complies with this Agreement) is submitted to the Commonwealth.
+Without limitation, it will be will be unreasonable for the Commonwealth to reject the Draft PR Cure Plan where it:

+is prepared in accordance with the requirements of this Agreement; and

+demonstrates how the Operator will ensure that the relevant Performance Requirements (Minimum) will be achieved as soon as reasonably practicable (including a reasonable period for contingency) in the following Operations Year.

 If the Commonwealth rejects a Draft PR Cure Plan:

 the Commonwealth must provide the Operator with written reasons for the rejection at the time the Draft PR Cure Plan is rejected; and